Xing Hua Mixed-Use Development

 Needs more parking - one space per unit is woefully inadequate.
 Impact fees must be adequate to mitigate the strain the development will place on infrastructure (roads, water, sewer,etc.), police & fire depts, schools, etc. Let's Talk says that there is currently no impact fee collected for multi-family dwelling units, which seems unwise.
 It's reasonable to believe that there may be a significant number of school-age children in the 164 units.
 Regulations are meant to benefit MI citizens, not developers and land owners.

-mjislandinfo almost 3 years ago
+mjislandinfo over 3 years ago

 characters left